FHead/MC-truth-JEC/README.md

 These JRA_*.root files are the input ntuples for the MC-truth jet energy corrections.

 <a name="JEC"></a>
-## Instructions on how to derive MC-truth JEC
+## Instructions on how to derive MC-truth JEC and plot closures

 Setup your CMSSW : 10_5_X is used for Run 2 ultra-legacy calibrations studies , see here https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWhichRelease#DifferentReleases .